ekulxam/enchancement-unbound/README.md

 - Slam Impact Does Self Damage : Deals self-damage on slam impact (from hitting the ground too hard).
 Self-damage is 0.6 * damage value.
 Requires Deal Damage On (Slide) Slam to be on also.
 [Default = false, My Recommendation = true]
 - (Slide) Slam Impact Damage : Numerical value of impact damage.
 [Default = 4, My Recommendation = 4]
 - Veil Gets Permanent Invisibility : Self-explanatory.
 Wearing a veil helmet makes you invisible to people who don't have perception.
 [Default = false, My Recommendation = true]
 - Veil Users Separated From World : WIP feature.
 Inspired by Talon's end dust mod.
-Wearing a veil helmet prevents you from taking damage, but also prevents you from interacting with all blocks and entities.
-Applies end shader.
+When wearing a veil helmet, press the Veil Syzygy keybind (default bound to Enter) to enter the astral plane.
+While in the astral plane, you cannot take damage, but you cannot use items or interact with blocks or entities.
 [Default = false, My Recommendation = false]
 - Perception Makes Entities Glow : Makes perception show entity outlines even if the entity is not behind a wall [Default = false, My Recommendation = true]
 - Amphibious Allows Swimming In Air : Another WIP feature.
 Allows you to swim in air with an amphibious chestplate.
 [Default = false, My Recommendation = false]
 - Amphibious Always Applies Extended Water : Self-explanatory.
 [Default = false, My Recommendation = true]